Managing Virtual Edges and Virtual Edge Nodes

 To assign a specific Site Label to a Virtual Edge Node, find the VEN and click Edit Virtual Edge Node from anywhere in the Virtual Edge dashboard.

-Towards the bottom of the window, click on the Site Label field and add any available Site Label, or create a new one.
+In the VEN editing window, we can see our current configuration for this Virtual Edge Node.
+We can also see some information about the parent Virtual Edge, particularly the Site Label of the VE.
+In this case, our Virtual Edge has the IND Site Label.
+Click the Site Label field and add any available Site Label, or create a new one.
 Remember, any time you create a new Site Label, it will be associated with the Core Policy Set, if Policy Sets are enabled.
 When you are done, click Save Changes.

 The same caution applies here.
 Be sure that you are aware of the implications for assigning new Site Labels and Distribution Zones.
 You should be aware of what Policy Sets are associated with your Site Labels, as this defines what policies will be applied to all the endpoints attached to the current VE.
 An error here can result in unintended policies being distributed to this network segment, which could cause unintended connectivity issues between devices, causing disruption.